 Drag queen, actor, comedian, recording artist, writer Pandora Boxx is best known as a contestant on the smash hit RuPaul’s Drag Race (Season 2 and All Stars S1).
 Despite not winning, Pandora proved to be the break-out star and was named by Entertainment Weekly as their ”America’s Next Drag Superstar.”
 EW.com said that hers was “the most controversial elimination of the season.”
 Fans voted her “Miss Congeniality” of the show, winning by “a landslide.”
 That popularity lead to becoming a drag professor on the spin-off show called RuPaul’s Drag U (Season 1 – 3) for which she was voted MVP by fans of the show.
 Pandora has also appeared in her own GLAAD award winning Absolut ‘Cocktail Cabaret’ commercial and had a sold out hit off-Broadway comedy show called Lick This Boxx.
 She’s even appeared as a video game vixen in the app RuPaul’s Drag Race: Dragopolis.
-Pandora hosts a weekly comedic radio show aptly titled The Pandora Boxx Show, for UBNradio.com (also featured on iTunes, iHeartRadio, Stitcher, TuneIn and Spreaker).
+Pandora hosted a weekly comedic radio show aptly titled The Pandora Boxx Show, for UBNradio.com (also featured on iTunes, iHeartRadio, Stitcher, TuneIn and Spreaker).

 Pandora has opened for some fabulous ladies like LeAnn Rimes and Chely Wright.
 Other appearances include: Talk Show the Game Show (TruTV,)The Mysteries of Laura (NBC), Are You There, Chelsea?
-(NBC), One Night Stand Up: Dragtastic NYC (Logo), The Tonight Show with Jay Leno (NBC), Jeffrey & Cole Casserole (Logo), Clip of the Week on The Soup (E!
+(NBC), Watch What Happens Live (Bravo), One Night Stand Up: Dragtastic NYC (Logo), The Tonight Show with Jay Leno (NBC), Jeffrey & Cole Casserole (Logo), Clip of the Week on The Soup (E!
 Entertainment), People you Know (Web Series), Drag Center (Web Series, LogoTV.com), X-Confident (Short), A Voice From A Lantern (Film), The Unauthorized Musical Parody of The Devil Wears Prada (Stage), Psycho: The Musical (Stage), Steel Magnolias (Stage), and her own original play The Lipstick Massacre (Stage).

 Pandora was the creator, writer and star of the public access/internet show The GAY (means happy) SHOW!
 That show and other work were featured in several film festivals like the ImageOut Gay & Lesbian Film Festival and the Berkeley Film and Video Festival (receiving two honorable mentions).
 In 2009, Pandora produced, starred in and wrote the hit play The Lipstick Massacre, a comedic murder mystery.
 The play premiered at Rochester’s MUCCC to four sold out shows which prompted its return several months later to the prestigious Geva Theatre Center, also in Rochester, to rave reviews.
-Currently, Pandora is touring the globe spreading giggles, fabulousness and glitter.